 Online Running Coach Recommendations:

 The above are coaching platforms or individuals that I know/have worked with or been recommended by a (fast) friend.
-If you’re looking for a spring marathon training plan or personalised coaching, these would be my go-to starting spots.
+If you’re looking for an autumn or next spring marathon training plan or personalised coaching, these would be my go-to starting spots.